escaped/django-exiffield/README.rst

 Development
 ===========

-This project is using `pipenv <https://docs.pipenv.org/>`_ to manage all dev dependencies.
+This project is using `poetry <https://poetry.eustace.io/>`_ to manage all dev dependencies.
 Clone this repository and run ::

-   pipenv install
-   pipenv shell
+   poetry develop

-to create and activet the required virtual enviroment with all dependencies.
+to create a virtual enviroment with all dependencies.
 You can now run the test suite using ::

-   pytest
+   poetry run pytest

 This repository follows the `angular commit conventions <https://github.com/marionebl/commitlint/tree/master/@commitlint/config-angular>`_.